Scintillation timescale measurement of the highly active FRB20201124A: RESULTS

 \subsection{Host screen constraint from 2-screen model}

 In \citet{masui+15}, FRB 110523 was found to exhibit both scattering and scintillation, with scattering likely from the FRB's host galaxy, and the scintillation pattern in frequency from the MW, which persisted throughout the scattering tail.
-They argued that for the scintillation to appear constant throughout the scattering tail, the scattering disk in the host galaxy must be `unresolved' by the MW scattering screen.
+They argued that for the scintillation to appear constant throughout the scattering tail, the scattering disk in the host galaxy must be `unresolved' by the MW scattering screen (this argument is also outlined in \citealt{cordes+19}).
 We employ a similar argument below, to investigate a potential 2-screen model for \frb{}.

-The effective resolution of the MW screen (i.e. the angular distance a source over which the scintillation pattern would change by $\pi$ radians) is
+The effective resolution of the MW screen (i.e. the angular distance at the source over which the scintillation pattern would change by $\pi$ radians) is